Whilst welcoming the consultation,

 “Pressure to change the system continues to grow and this consultation is a vital sign of commitment to reducing premature mortality among people with a learning disability.

-“It’s a scandal that a lack of knowledge may be contributing to avoidable deaths in England each year, so the Government and NHS must ensure that no doctor or nurse sets foot on a ward without proper learning disability training.
+Knowledge is knowing a lot about something. may be contributing to avoidable deaths in England each year, so the Government and NHS must ensure that no doctor or nurse sets foot on a ward without proper learning disability training.
 No family should ever have to go through what happened to Oliver McGowan.

 “People with a learning disability and their families should be at the heart of helping to shape and deliver this training, so we can learn from their knowledge and experiences.
 Simple things like more time, better communication and clearer information can all help to make sure someone with a learning disability is given the best possible care whilst in hospital.”